 Our first article delving deeper into the science of sleep emphasized the biological layers to the sleep cycle, including stages of sleep and the ways in which substances can interfere with sleep quality.
-Our treatment through CeDAR often involves helping people restore their sleep, as this can be altered during the addiction cycle and during early recovery.
+Active addiction can alter sleep cycles, even into early recovery.
+Therefore, CeDAR treatment often involves helping people restore their sleep.
 Chronic insomnia is also a very common reported reason for someone relapsing on substances.
 The stress and agitation from poor sleep eventually wear someone down.

 Early insomnia is commonly associated with disruptions in the sleep/wake cycle, stimuli in the body such as caffeine or other substances, or some psychiatric issues such as anxiety or bipolar disorder.
 For people who feel ‘wired’ around bedtime or experience racing thoughts, they can find it nearly impossible to drift off into dreamland.
-Many of our patients are prescribed medications to assist with sleep.
-These pharmacologic approaches address early insomnia through making the person drowsy.
+Prescribed medications assist many of our patients with sleep.
+These pharmacologic approaches address early insomnia by making the person drowsy.
 In this way, the treatment approach causes sleep, but may not improve either sleep quality or total length of sleep time.

 The medication Trazodone was initially designed to treat depression and is in the unique class of being a Serotonin-2 antagonist and Serotonin reuptake inhibitor.
 It was found to be generally weak at resolving depression and is therefore rarely used as a primary antidepressant.
 Its antihistamine properties are strong, however, giving Trazodone its small niche in treating insomnia both effectively and safely.